VMLY&R: Popular culture

 Y&R was frequently cited in the AMC television series Mad Men, most notably in the Season 5 premiere episode "A Little Kiss", which recounts an actual incident from May 1966 in which Y&R employees poured water on and pitched water balloons at civil rights protesters on Madison Avenue.
-The company Young & Rubicam is mentioned in the 1997 movie Picture Perfect, starring Jennifer Aniston and Jay Mohr.
-Jennifer Aniston's (Kate) boss Kevin Dunn (Mr. Mercer) commented, "When I got my first job at Young and Rubicam, I told them I graduated first in my class.
+The company Y&R is mentioned in the 1997 movie Picture Perfect, starring Jennifer Aniston and Jay Mohr.
+Jennifer Aniston's (Kate) boss Kevin Dunn (Mr. Mercer) commented, "When I got my first job at Y&R, I told them I graduated first in my class.
 Truth is, I was lucky to graduate at all."

 Controversy

-In May 2012, a controversial ad made for the Argentine government by Young & Rubicam Argentina aired.
+In May 2012, a controversial ad made for the Argentine government by Y&R Argentina aired.
 In the video, an Argentine Olympic athlete is shown training in The Falkland Islands, including running up the steps of a British war memorial.
 The video quickly went viral and caused offense in Britain.
 The tagline was "To compete on British soil, we train on Argentinian soil."
 Y&R was quick to condemn the ad and released the following statement:

 "Y&R's agency in Argentina created an ad for the Argentine government that has deeply offended many people in the UK and around the world.
 We strongly condemn this work and have asked the Argentine government to pull the spot.
 While we don't believe it was ever the intention of the ad's creators to desecrate a war memorial, they behaved in a manner that is unacceptable to our company.
 Furthermore it is against our policy to be involved in anything that is politically motivated.
 In addition, this spot was also offensive to the Olympics spirit.
 Whatever it was the creators set out to highlight, what they produced is contrary to everything that we as a company stand for.
 We are deeply regretful for the pain this ad has caused and apologize to the many who have been rightly disturbed by it, as have we."